bjorgunn/openrouteservice-r/README.md

 openrouteservice R client
 =========================

-*openrouteservice* Ég breytti þessu R package provides easy access to the [openrouteservice](https://openrouteservice.org) (ORS) API from R. It allows you to painlessly consume the following services:
+*openrouteservice* Ég breytti þessu til baka R package provides easy access to the [openrouteservice](https://openrouteservice.org) (ORS) API from R. It allows you to painlessly consume the following services: